thradams/CPrime-V1/README.md

 # C'

 Let´s do pair programming!
-I want to be your co-pilot.

 ![robot](/robots.jpg)

 ## What is C' ?
-C'(pronounced c prime) is a co-pilot that can write and maintain  C source code  with you.
+C'(pronounced c prime) is a robot that can help you generate and maintain C source code.

-(I am considering new name like C auto-pilot, or C co-pilot.)

 ## How can C' help?
-C' can **generate** and **maintain** code for you.

-Currently, C' is generating constructor, destructor, create, delete and static initializers.
+Currently, C' is generating:
+ * constructor / destructor
+ * create, delete
+ * static initializers.
+ * Dynamic arrays functions PushBack and Reserve

 Sample
 ```c